myarotskaya/architecture-center/docs/data/cross-cutting/hybrid-on-premises-and-cloud.md

 ## Hybrid networking

-This article focused on hybrid data solutions, but another consideration is how to extend your on-premised network to Azure.
+This article focused on hybrid data solutions, but another consideration is how to extend your on-premises network to Azure.
 For more information about this aspect of hybrid solutions, see the following topics:

 - [Choose a solution for connecting an on-premises network to Azure](../../reference-architectures/hybrid-networking/considerations.md)